AMReX-Astro/Castro/docs_new/source/faq.rst

 Debugging
 =========

-#. * crashes with a floating point exception—how can
+#. *Castro crashes with a floating point exception—how can
    I get more information?*

    The best thing to do is to recompile the code with TEST=TRUE set in the GNUmakefile.
-This will have  catch the signals raised in both  and Fortran functions.
-Behind the scenes, this defines the BL_TESTING preprocessor flag, which will initialize memory allocated in fabs or multifabs to signaling NaNs (sNaN), and use the BLBackTrace::handler() function to handle various signals raised in both  and Fortran functions.
+This will have AMReX catch the signals raised in both C and Fortran functions.
+Behind the scenes, this defines the BL_TESTING preprocessor flag, which will initialize memory allocated in fabs or multifabs to signaling NaNs (sNaN), and use the BLBackTrace::handler() function to handle various signals raised in both C and Fortran functions.
 This is a Linux/UNIX capability.
 This gives us a chance to print out backtrace information.
 The signals include seg fault, floating point exceptions (NaNs, divided by zero and overflow), and interruption by the user and system.
-What signals are handed to are controlled by (e.g., using interruption by the user, this was once used to find an MPI deadlock.)
+What signals are handed to AMReX are controlled by AMReX(e.g., using interruption by the user, this was once used to find an MPI deadlock.)
 It also includes the BL_ASSERTION statements if USE_ASSERTION=TRUE or DEBUG=TRUE.

-   The  parameters that affect the behavior are:
+   The AMReX parameters that affect the behavior are:

    -  amrex.fpe_trap_invalid